esperantomerkato/merkato/README.md

 PROPRIETARY CODE DO NOT TAKE, USE, REPURPUSE, PUBLISH, without written consent of 15chrjef a bot to track stats across assets on exchanges

-## Acknowledgments

-* The Monero Project and Community